Read the fine print: 4 ways you sign away your rights

 There's a lot of fine print in our lives.

-When you open bank account, log onto a website, accept a job, buy an app or open a cell phone contract, you agree to terms that can carry some hefty implications.
+When you open a bank account, log onto a website, accept a job, buy an app or open a cell phone contract, you agree to terms that can carry some hefty implications.

 While you should read the fine print before you agree, that's much easier said than done.